meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

       - **Desired Value**: Must be 100 for signatures

    ..
 NOTE:: It may take 5 or more minutes before you begin to get learned baseline numbers.
 Also, the desired values are the minimum values we would like to see prior to triggering attacks as part of this lab exercise.
-You can, however, move onto module 2 and 3 in this lab while baselines are being established.  **do not stop baseline traffic script**
+You can, however, move onto module 2 and 3 in this lab while baselines are being established.  **Do not stop baseline traffic script**

    To see all of the values available and wide range of interesting statistics, enter the following command from |bip| console: